RocketMan/zookeeper/INSTALLATION.md

         php_value date.timezone "Asia/Kolkata"

-   within the &lt;IfModule mod_php7.c> stanza if you are using PHP 7.4, within &lt;IfModule mod_php.c> if you are using PHP 8.0, or within &lt;IfModule mod_php5.c> if you are using PHP 5.6.
+   within the &lt;IfModule mod_php7.c> stanza if you are using PHP 7.4, or within &lt;IfModule mod_php.c> if you are using PHP 8.0.

    Alternatively, if you are using fastCGI, edit the `.user.ini` file in the `zookeeper` directory and add this setting: